agzalewska/JavaScript-practice/guess-a-number-game/README.md

 GUESS A NUMBER GAME

-This project uses Vanilla JavaScript code to power a small number guessing game.
+This project uses Vanilla JavaScript to power a small number guessing game.

 Step 1
-Input a number between 0 and 9.
+User inputs a number between 0 and 9.

 Step 2
-User click "Make a Guess" to submit their guess and see who won the round.
+User clicks "Make a Guess" to submit their guess and see who won the round.
 The guess that is closer to the target number wins.

 Step 3